 Mentorship isn’t just her business model, it’s her passion.
 Her driving force in founding ENTITY was her lack of female mentors in her 20s, leaving her to learn solely through trial and error.
 Despite this, she was able to build a successful career, which motivated her to pay it forward to the next generation of leaders by providing support early in their career trajectory.
 After leaving her job as a tax consultant at Ernst & Young to pursue her passions, and co-founding Sierra Club Green Home, a preeminent sustainable lifestyle website, she launched ENTITY in 2016.
-Since then, she’s built the company to be the first-ever bootcamp education brand dedicated to educating and placing women in Digital Marketing and Data Science careers.
+Since then, she’s built the company to be the first-ever bootcamp education brand dedicated to educating and placing women in 21st century careers.

 Outside of ENTITY, Jennifer is a huge advocate for sustainability, and has been featured in The Huffington Post, The New York Times, The Wall Street Journal, Dwell, Fortune, Forbes, CNN Money, CNBC, and Consumer Reports, among others.
 She has also appeared on WSJ Lunch Break, NBC-U, CBS, NYT, and Fox News.
 Jennifer was previously a frequent green expert guest on ABC’s Good Morning America.